Othernet-Project/librarian/docs/source/developers/components_exports.rst

 Component configuration file
 ----------------------------

 Each component has a configuration file.
-This confugration file is in .ini format.
+This configuration file is in .ini format.
 By default, the configuration files will be looked up in 'config.ini' inside the package.
 A different location can be specified in the package's ``__init__`` module by adding a :py:data:`CONFIG` constant.
 For example::